Policy of Truth: Critical reception

 Jon Wilde from Melody Maker wrote "Depeche has never sounded so cute as they did on their recent hit "Enjoy the Silence".
 Then again, they have rarely sounded quite as ineffectual as this, not since the days when they were busy composing jingles for the mix 'n' match department of Woolworths (Basildon)."
+Paul Lester, in a review of the album from the same magazine, described the song as "based around a sadistic, cynical electro-riff and oozes with genuine danger" and suggested it would be a potential single from the album months before it actually became one.